Proof of Concept (PoC)

 - Submission to InvestNI - Friday 27th April 2018

 The EPSRC Impact Acceleration Account:- The EPSRC had previously provided funding to QUB to support projects that will help to deliver greater impact from EPSRC-funded research.
 The funding was devolved to QUB and the University chose to support a number of different themes.
 Following on from positives outcomes, EPSRC has awarded a further £600,000 to be spent through the Impact Acceleration Account at QUB.

-The second of the QUB open calls is now open.
+The third of the QUB calls for applications will open on 28th February 2018.
 These will be funding available for secondments, Collaboration Catalyst (working with a partner), Demonstration of Commercial Principle and Enterprise Fellowship support.
 Secondments that involve Government or the Civil Service in either Stormont or Westminster are encouraged.
 Typically funding will be between £5,000 and £25,000 for each project supported, for details please see the guidance notes.
 It is anticipated that a total of around £200,000 will be allocated to a portfolio of projects in this round.
 There will be a number of further calls later in 2018 and 2019.
-The deadline for applications in this round is Monday 18th December 2017.

-In addition to the current QUB open call, there will be a targeted call in early 2018 on Digital Dissemination and Transformation.
+In addition to this forthcoming call, there will be a consultation on ideas for the Digital Dissemination and Transformation in April 2018.